businessman engaging with a co-worker

 Other consequences of losing your good standing include the following:

-• Revocation or Administrative Dissolution: If you fail to bring your business entity into good standing, your company will likely be dissolved in your formation state and your foreign qualifications revoked.
-And while most states allow reinstatement there is usually a time limit.
-If you haven’t reinstated in time your company is out of luck.
-Obviously, this is a worst-case scenario.
-If you address compliance problems as soon as you’re aware of them, this is an unlikely outcome.
+• Revocation or Administrative Dissolution.
+If you fail to bring your business entity into good standing, your company can look at being dissolved in your formation state and your foreign qualifications revoked.
+And while most states allow reinstatement, there is usually a time limit.

 Learn more